guilhermednt/router/README.md

 # Usage

+## TLS

+The first step is to copy your HTTPS certificate and key into the `certs/` directory.
+Name your certificate `fullchain.pem` and your key `privkey.pem`.
+That's the default names from Let's Encrypt.

+## Using this router

-First start the HTTP router itself.
-Run the following command on the route of this repository:
+Just start the router itself with the following command on the root of this repository:

     $ docker-compose up -d